 Jump to:

-Decorating your Butter Cookies
+- Storing your Cookies

 Visit my friend Marita at My Dinner - The World in My Kitchen to get a German version of her Basic Recipe for German Butter Cookies.